fares-ben-chaabane/RiyadhAir/SOLID_PRINCIPLES_REVIEW.md

 - **Single Responsibility**: Each class is easy to test in isolation
 - **Dependency Injection**: Dependencies can be easily swapped for testing
 - **Comprehensive Test Coverage**: Tests serve as living documentation

----

-## 🎯 **Reviewer Presentation Script**

-### **Opening Statement**
-*"RiyadhAir is not just another Android app - it's a showcase of enterprise-grade software engineering principles.
-Every line of code follows SOLID principles, making it highly maintainable, testable, and scalable."*

-### **SOLID Principles Demonstration**
-1. **"Let me show you how we implement Single Responsibility..."**
-   - Point to Account model, GetAccountUseCase, AccountViewModel
-   - Each has one clear purpose

-2. **"Our Open/Closed implementation allows us to..."**
-   - Show button component extensibility
-   - Demonstrate repository module extensibility

-3. **"Liskov Substitution is crucial for our testing strategy..."**
-   - Show interface-based design
-   - Demonstrate mock substitution

-4. **"Interface Segregation prevents unnecessary dependencies..."**
-   - Show focused repository interfaces
-   - Point out domain-specific use cases

-5. **"Dependency Inversion creates clean architecture..."**
-   - Show domain layer independence
-   - Demonstrate abstraction over implementation

-### **Maintainability Benefits**
-1. **"New developers can understand the project in hours, not days..."**
-   - Show comprehensive documentation
-   - Point to clear architecture patterns

-2. **"Adding new features follows a predictable pattern..."**
-   - Show consistent module structure
-   - Demonstrate step-by-step guides

-3. **"Quality tools prevent technical debt..."**
-   - Show Detekt, Konsist, JaCoCo integration
-   - Demonstrate automated quality gates

-### **Closing Statement**
-*"This project demonstrates that following SOLID principles and Clean Architecture doesn't just create better code - it creates a better developer experience.
-New team members can contribute immediately, features can be added confidently, and the codebase remains maintainable as it grows."*

----

 ## 📊 **Metrics & Evidence**